Copyright 2014-17 Graham Berrisford.

-To some socio-cultural systems thinkers a system is a collection of actors in a social group, who may act and interact as they choose
+To some socio-cultural systems thinkers a system is a collection of actors in a social entity, who may act and interact as they choose

 In general system theory, a system is self-sustaining and/or maintains its own state; it adapts according to feedback from entities and events in its environment.